finnpedersenkazes/learning-ts/README.md

 #### The Task Entity

 Start by defining the type TaskEntity and create an initialTask.
-The initialTask is like the 0 of a number or "" of a string.
+The initialTask is like the number zero or the empty string.

 ```
 // Task entity